benhayehudi/nex/Article.md

 ## To Recap

 In this walkthrough we accomplished quite a lot.
 We learned how to setup a Rails application and how to leverage the Nexmo Ruby gem to communicate with the Nexmo API.
-We learned how to acquire our API keys and how to safely and securely store them while also taking advantage of version control with Git.
+We learned how to acquire our API keys and how to safely and securely store them, while also taking advantage of version control with Git.
 We built an application that utilizes Nexmo's unicode capability to send SMS messages in any language, from Albanian to Zulu, regardless of the type of characters used in the language.

 This is just the tip of the iceberg of what can be accomplished with Nexmo to communicate with a global audience, whether you are building intelligent chatbots or synthesizing human speech, you can find the resources to help make that possible with Nexmo.